Routine health care for cats

 Common worms in cats include intestinal worms, lung worms and heartworm.
 Heavy infestation can cause severe illness and can even be life threatening.

 Ask your vet for advice about which worming products to use and how often to use them.
-Note that worms can also be harmful to cat owners, which is another reason why it's important to treat your cat and prevent them.
+Worms can also be harmful to cat owners, so it's important to treat your cat and prevent them.

-Importantly, never use a dog flea treatment on cats, as this can be fatal.
+Importantly, never use a dog flea treatment on cats.
+This can be fatal.

 Grooming